 On their invoice: go to the invoice.
 In the Payments section, click Add Payment Details.
 You can process the payment immediately and either store the payment details for electronic processing of future fee payments by ticking the checkbox (note the CCV is not stored), or you can choose not to store the card details and continue having future fee payments paid by other means.

-In the Name field, add the name on the card - if the patient is a child, a parent's card is permissible.
+In the Name field, add the name on the card - if the patient is a child, a parent's card is permissible, or you can add the parent as an emergency contact and add the card on the parent's profile.
 Add the 16-digit card number in the Number field and select the type of credit card.
 Visa, MasterCard and American Express credit cards are accepted; Diners Club and transaction/debit cards are not accepted.
 Add the card expiry date in the expiry fields.
 If you are adding the payment details from an invoice, you can also enter the CCV number, although this is optional.
 Read and accept the terms and conditions and click Submit.

 You can configure individual patients to require SMS payment authorisation by default regardless of your usual authorised payment limit.
 This is useful for patients who want to ensure they approve every payment made to your practice, not matter how large or small.

 To set SMS payment authorisation by default for a specific patient: